fouad-zouraibi/estiam_golang_api_course_finalproject/README.md

 - [ ] CRUD for Trades (GET, POST, PATCH, DELETE)
 - [ ] POST endpoint for User
 - [ ] POST endpoint for Login

+Extra points if you implement the logic and some middlewares:
 - [ ] GET endpoint for Candles
 - [ ] GET endpoint for Moving Average
 - [ ] MIDDLEWARES: Logging, Authorization, Recovery.

-#### 10.A Checklist alternative

-If you decide to implement a web server to **tackle a different problem**, this is the requirement list of your web-app:

-- [ ] CRUD for any Entity (GET, POST, PATCH/UPDATE, DELETE)
-- [ ] POST endpoint for User
-- [ ] POST endpoint for Login
-- [ ] ANY endpoint that implements one (or more) **business logic** for your webapp.
-- [ ] MIDDLEWARES: Logging, Authorization, Recovery.

-### 11. The database
+### 10. The database

 We will be using PostgreSQL as our main database.
 We won't be learning it deeply, but the student is permitted to choose any Database for their project.

 ### Assessment

-:warning: **The project should be submitted as a Pull Request to this repository.
-The instructor will be evaluating the courseworks through code review.**
+:warning: **The project should be submitted as a compressed file (zip/tar/rar) on Microsoft Teams.
+It can be done in groups of up to 5 people.
+Only one submission per group.**

+:warning: **The names of the group members should be inside the code in commentary on the main module.**